 Introduction to For Loop in Python

 In Article For Loop in Python, Any Programming language starts with the same set of rules.
 The syntax is may be different.
 Python also has conditional statements and loops.
 Today we are going to concentrate on loops in python.
 To be perfect in any language, you must start with the basic concepts.
 For loop is one of them.
 This is very important to understand for programmers.
 Most of the time, we ignore to brush up on these small-small important parts of the language.
 While learning any programming language, we must start practicing it side by side.
 The main thing applies while learning for a loop.
 For loop is confusing to many programmers.
 It is good practice if you try out code at the time of learning it.
 Get your hands dirty with the code, so the probability of understanding the concept is faster.
 So, open your Python IDE (integrated development environment) and start doing it.
 If you know the basics of python-like keywords, data types, etc., you will go with for loop for better understanding.
-First of let me tell you why these loop s are important in any programming language.
+First of let me tell you why these loops are essential in any programming language.

 For Loop in Python Program